2048megabytes/kodiak_archive/README.md

 You are allowed to decompile the DLLs of the game.
 You can do whatever with this version of ToonLand.

+# Where to download?
+Check the releases tab.

 # Builds
 2020 - 06 - 20, ToonLand June 16, 2020 - Tuning 1.01.000.02 (June 20, 2020)